bflorat/cours-licences.github.io/index.md

   - Segmentation de marché (prix différents : version community, premium...)
 * Risqué car brouille la visibilité du projet et peut décourager les contributeurs ou conduire à un fork supérieur plébiscité par la communauté (MariaDB).

 ---

+### Les exceptions

+* Une exception à une licence libre est un texte accordant des droits supplémentaires à l’utilisateur par rapport à la licence d’origine.

+* Exemple : GNU classpath
+>"Linking this library statically or dynamically with other modules is making a combined work based on this library.
+Thus, the terms and conditions of the GNU General Public License cover the whole combination.
+<b>As a special exception, the copyright holders of this library give you permission to link this library</b> with independent modules to produce an executable, regardless of the license terms of these independent modules"
+* Qt :
+>The right to use open source licenses not compatible with the GNU [GPL] version 2.0 or GNU [GPL] version 3.0 [...].
+---

 ### Modèle économique